 Academic Suspension FAQ

 An academic suspension results when a student on academic probation (cumulative GPA below 2.00) does not show progress toward good academic standing (term GPA below 2.00).

 Yes.
 The Academic Standards Policy differs from the Financial Aid Satisfactory Academic Progress Policy.
 Any concerns regarding your Financial Aid status and eligibility should be directed to the Financial Aid Office.

 No, this Academic Suspension applies only to your status at Aims.

-You will receive an email coming from email@example.com from the Vice President, Student Engagement, Inclusion & Success notifying you of Academic Suspension status and a registration hold will be placed on your record.
+You will receive an email to your aims.edu email account, coming from email@example.com, from the Registrar notifying you of Academic Suspension status and a registration hold will be placed on your record.

 If you have already enrolled for future semesters, your classes will be dropped when placed on suspension.